Skip to main content

 import React from 'react';

-import { loginWithCookie } from '@boldpenguin/sdk-auth';
+import { loginWithCookie } from '@boldpenguin/sdk';

 import { getConfig } from '../../services/sdk-config';